the most mysterious site in the Bournemouth-Christchurch area is the site known as St Catherine's

 people go to exercise their dogs or horses, or just have a pleasant walk along the bridleways

-and footpaths that criss-cross the hill through its heather and birch and conifer woodland cover.
+and footpaths that criss-cross the hill through its birch and conifer woodland cover.

 But it remains a slightly strange place, its pre-20th C.